JeroenAdam/New-VM-for-development/README.md

     - I chose Brave as my browser.

 6. **Install Chocolatey**:
-    - Follow the instructions on the [Chocolatey installation page](https://chocolatey.org/install) to install Chocolatey.
+    - Follow the instructions on the [Chocolatey installation page](https://chocolatey.org/install).
     - Relaunch PowerShell as an Administrator and install your favorite software using `choco install <software-name>`.

 That's it!
-You now have a new virtual machine set up and ready for your development purposes.
+You now have a new VM set up and ready for your development purposes.